 Employment verifications are an important part of the pre-employment screening process because they help reveal if your candidates are trustworthy and a good fit for the job.

-To verify a candidate’s employment history, an employer–or HR team member–will need to contact each workplace listed on the applicant’s resume to determine if the applicant was employed there, how long they were employed, and the job titles held during their employment.
+To obtain free employment verification of an applicant, an employer–or HR team member–will need to contact each workplace listed on the applicant’s resume to determine if the applicant was employed there, how long they were employed, and the job titles held during their employment.

 On your own, this process includes these steps: